minghsu0107/go-random-chat/README.md

 This will spin up all services declared in `docker-compose.yaml`.
 Visit `http://localhost` and you will see the application home page.

 Bucket `myfilebucket` will be created automatically on `minio` by `createbucket`.
-However, if `createbucket` makes a request while `minio` is still initializing, the bucket creation will fail.
-If this happens, please run the following command to create the bucket again:
+However, if `minio` is still initializing after 5 retries of `createbucket`, the bucket creation will fail.
+If this happens, please run the following command once `minio` is up and running:
 ```bash
 docker restart deployments-createbucket-1
 ```